karimalmalakeh/KarmasCalling.github.io/README.md

-This is the link to my website:
+This is the link to my website: https://karimalmalakeh.github.io/KarmasCalling.github.io/

+This is the link to my git hub repository: https://github.com/karimalmalakeh/KarmasCalling.github.io